Everything You Always Wanted To Know About Hyaluronic Acid For Bones And Skin

 - Iron is found in dark green, leafy vegetables like spinach, lean beef, organ meats such as beef liver, chickpeas, and raisins.

-- Vitamin C* is found in just about all plant foods, which are emphasized on the Save Our Bones Program.
+- Vitamin C* is found in just about all plant foods, which are emphasized on the Osteoporosis Reversal Program.
 It’s found in particularly high amounts in foods such as citrus fruits, strawberries, pineapple, cantaloupe, tomatoes, sweet bell peppers, and parsley.
 This vitamin is also an antioxidant, so it is important in “cleaning up” the hyaluronic acid it helps break down.

-Savers will recognize that these foods are Foundation Foods in the Save Our Bones Program.
+Savers will recognize that these foods are Foundation Foods in the Osteoporosis Reversal Program.
 Balancing hyaluronic acid levels is just one of the many, many ways that the Program’s nutritional plan rejuvenates bone and allows them to flourish.

 Now that you know how to support your body in the synthesis of hyaluronic acid, you’re probably wondering about all the functions it performs in your body.
 You’ll soon learn that, amazingly, it’s responsible for (at least in part) the proper functioning of nearly all body systems.